SchweizerischeBundesbahnen/esta-webjs-extensions/README.md

 with Keycloak at SBB.
 It provides an authentication service that you can use to handle all your authentication tasks.

+It also provides an optional interceptor ([Angular Interceptor](https://angular.io/guide/http#intercepting-all-requests-or-responses)).
+It is not contained in the authentication module but can be used by adding AUTH_INTERCEPTOR to the AppModule.

 ### How to use the authentication module
 After the redirect from the authentication server, keycloak needs to be notified even before Angular has started.
-This is why we call the init method of the Authservice before Angular has loaded.
-The init method returns us a promise.
-After the promise is resolved or rejected we bootstrap angular with our main application.
-Your main.ts should look like this:
+This is achieved by using Angular App Initializers.

+You can import the AuthModule in your app module or in your core module.
+Use the forRoot method to provide the configuration.

+The keycloak configuration has to match the following interface:

 ```
-import './polyfills.ts';

-import {platformBrowserDynamic} from '@angular/platform-browser-dynamic';
-import {enableProdMode} from '@angular/core';
-import {environment} from './environments/environment';
-import {AppModule} from './app/app.module';
-import {AuthService} from 'esta-webjs-extensions';

-if (environment.production) {
+interface KeycloakConfig {
-  enableProdMode();
+  url?: string;
+  realm?: string;
+  clientId?: string;
 }

-AuthService.init({onLoad: 'check-sso'}, 'assets/auth-config.json')
-  .then(() => {
-      startAngular();
-  })
-  .catch((err) => {
-    console.warn('Error starting app with keycloak auth-service.
-Do you have the auth-config.json?
-Starting angular anyway', err);
-    startAngular();
-  });

-function startAngular() {
-  platformBrowserDynamic().bootstrapModule(AppModule);
-}
 ```

-After the set up is done you can import the Authmodule in your app module or in your core module.

 ```
 /**